Quick start

 - Do not compare ounces to pounds until you convert them to one unit.

-- Do not ignore product quality, expiration dates, storage space, or coupons.
+- Do not ignore product quality, concentration, expiration dates, storage space, delivery fees, deposits, or membership costs.

-- Check that both products are truly comparable before choosing only by price.
+- Check that both products are truly comparable before choosing only by unit price.

 Research and references